ssheggrud/Mod_20_Project/README.md

 - Perform SMOTEENN analysis and generate associated figures (balanced accuracy score, confusion matrix, and classification report)

 - TBA

-### Features to be Implemented

- - A pandas data parser to edit data into database entries with emphasis on the following columns.

- - An Amazon Relational Database Service to host a PostgreSQL instance which will serve as a data repository, and a start and end point for the machine learning model.

- - A supervised categorical machine learning approach using TensorFlow which predicts election outcomes on categorical column attributes.

- - Dashboard composition with Tableau and Plotly composed with distribution of data, outliers, trends, hypotheses, predictions and conclusions.

 ## ML Model (ADD HERE ABIR)